Chapter 2 · First contact · 10 min read

 A few signals worth naming now, so you spot them later:

 y is cheaper than reviewing a bad diff.
 Later chapters make plans much more powerful — written to disk, acted on by other commands, reviewed before any code moves.
-The Compound Engineering loop in chapter 6 is where that fully lands.y on the diff.
-Chapter 7 is the depth source on making that verification more automatic (tests, scans, CI review).Four beats.
+The Compound Engineering loop in chapter 7 is where that fully lands.curl was the real approval, not pressing y on the diff.
+Chapter 8 is the depth source on making that verification more automatic (tests, scans, CI review).Four beats.
 One small feature.
 Do the same thing on a real repo of yours tomorrow — same shape, same rhythm.

 Every chapter from here ends with a Practice: continue your sample block — your sample grows with you, or you take the same moves straight to a repo of your own.